diego-conti/ratatoskr/README.md

 # Ratatoskr

-`ratatoskr` is a header-only C++ library built on top of [Wedge](https://github.com/diego-conti/wedge) to aid in writing command-line based programs to make computations on Lie algebras etc.
+`ratatoskr` is a header-only C++ library built on top of [Wedge](https://github.com/diego-conti/wedge) to aid in writing command-line based programs to make computations on Lie algebras relevant to differential geometry.

 ## Requirements and installation